 2. MASTER A PASSION

-If you’ve ever fancied yourself as a photographer, or dreamed of being an expert at something like surfing, snowboarding or sailing, now’s your chance.
+If you’ve ever fancied yourself as a photographer, or dreamed of being an expert at something like skiing, snowboarding or sailing, now’s your chance.

-When you’re working nine-to-five, it’s hard to dedicate time to new hobbies but a career break could see you progressing from ‘zero to hero’ in a matter of months.
+When you’re working nine-to-five, it’s hard to dedicate time to new hobbies but a career break could see you progressing in a matter of months.
 You could even go all the way to instructor level with specialist courses that train you with professional qualifications, such as our ski instructor courses and snowboard instructor courses.

 Finding a hobby that you truly enjoy and excel at will not only give you a huge sense of purpose and accomplishment, but also set you up for a better work-life balance when you return home.